vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 angles = mc.get_angles()
 print(angles)

+mc.power_off()
 ```

 #### Notes:
 - The Python API is not complete.
-- Servos will lock but be manuverable after every movement command.
+- While `mc.power_on()` Servos will lock but be manuverable after every movement command.
     - Servos can be manually unlocked via `mc.release_all_servos()`
     - Servos will move back to its original position in this state
+- Servos become fully manuverable again after the `mc.power_off()` is run.

+For Best Results:
+- Wait 5 seconds for the cobot to connect to the serial port.
+- Wait 5 seconds after sending angles and coordinates.

 ---